trak3r/rngesus/prompt.md

 - that's great but users will expect to see the "add another result" button at the bottom left of the results list (not above it)
 - add some separation between it and the save/back buttons also at the bottom of the page

+- on the roll form, the results should be ordered by their "value" values
+- when i add a new result on the roll form there's no way to delete it before attempting to save

 ---

 # Test Guidelines